Can you use Windows past its “best by” date?

 End of support?

-The only thing that happens when support ends (planned for January 14th, 2020 as of this writing1) — is that no further fixes will be made available, even for security-related issues.
+The only thing that happened when support ended is no further fixes were made available, even for security-related issues.

-In fact, security-related issues are the only fixes you’re getting now.
+In fact, security-related issues are the only fixes you were getting before that date.
 Everything else ended back in 2015.

-So whatever Windows 7 looks like next January is what it’ll be from then on.
+So whatever Windows 7 looks like is what it’ll be from now on.
 No changes, no fixes, no ‘nuthin.

 Applications may still get updates

 Some may already have stopped.
-Others will stop in the future.
+Others may stop in the future.
 You simply need to keep an eye on updates for the programs you care about.

 So, what’s the risk?

 Good question.
-The “gloom and doom” scenario is that there’s an unpatched vulnerability that will be found, hackers will exploit it, and Microsoft won’t fix it.
+The “gloom and doom” scenario is that there’s an unpatched vulnerability to be found, hackers will exploit it, and Microsoft won’t fix it.

 The more pragmatic risk is that eventually, your other software will no longer be updated.
 You’ll have to figure out whether you can live with that, or find alternatives.